 Yating is in the SUSTech-Birmingham joint PhD program, co-supervised by Dr. Tom Matthews.
 She is interested in urbanization and fragmentation and associated impacts on biodiversity, particularly among coastal mangroves and migrant birds.
 Yating has also worked with the Mangrove Wetlands Conservation Foundation (MCF), where she shares her knowledge of seashore wetlands with the public.

 Jonathan is a conservation biologist from the UK.
 He is in the SUSTech-University of East Anglia joint PhD program, with Carlos Peres as co-supervisor.
 He completed his MRes at the University of Nottingham, studying indigenous communities and their relationship with mammals in Peninsular Malaysia.
 Previously, he has led wildlife monitoring surveys focused on small and large mammals across a wide range of forest habitats throughout Southeast Asia - from pristine primary forests to highly degraded human-dominated landscapes.
-His research has included clouded leopard surveys with WildCRU (Oxford University), camera trap surveys with the TEAM Network, and studies of tropical forest food webs with Dr. Matthew Luskin.
+His research has included clouded leopard surveys with WildCRU (Oxford University) and camera trap surveys with the TEAM Network.

 Mu-Ming Lin is completing the University of Queensland-SUSTech Collaborative PhD, co-supervised by Professor Richard Fuller.
 A native to Taiwan, she received her BS and MS at National Taiwan University, where she studied the influence of tourists/birdwatchers' activities on the behavior and breeding performance of forest birds.
 She has also examined offshore wind farm impacts on migratory birds along the Taiwan Strait.
 Mu-Ming is now investigating how climate change and land-use change affect the Black-faced Spoonbill, an endangered species.
 In her spare time, Mu-Ming is a keen birdwatcher, and has participated in many citizen science projects.

 Bastien hails from France, but in 2020 moved to California, where he completed his undergraduate at UCLA.
-He is now enrolled in the University of Queensland-SUSTech Collaborative PhD, co-supervised by Dr. Matthew Luskin.
+He is now enrolled in the University of Queensland-SUSTech Collaborative PhD.
 For his PhD, he is studying the ecology and population biology of small mammals, particularly in relation to the mast fruiting events which characterize the forests of Southeast Asia.
 He hopes his findings will shed light on important ecological questions, and also benefit conservation efforts in these imperiled habitats.